Rio de Janeiro in August: Weather, beaches and what to do

 The low humidity of August keeps the air clear and the light vivid right until the horizon.
 Both Mureta da Urca and Arpoador are spectacular at sunset.
 Arrive early, stay late.

-For more ways to experience Rio beyond the obvious, the unique things to do in Rio de Janeiro guide covers boat tours, capoeira, SUP and other experiences worth adding to your itinerary to Rio de Janeiro.
+For more ways to experience Rio beyond the obvious, the unique things to do in Rio de Janeiro guide covers boat tours, capoeira, SUP and other experiences worth adding to your days in Rio de Janeiro.

 Cycling